Published

 AWS billing screenshot showing monthly spend around ~$20/month for my small RDS setup

-I was paying ~$20/month for AWS RDS to host a relatively small Payload CMS database.
-It worked fine, but it was basically a “subscription” for a side project.
+The project was paying ~$20/month for AWS RDS to host a relatively small Payload CMS database.
+It worked, but the cost was not proportional to the workload.

 Constraints I cared about: